 In this article, we’re going to discuss both types of database systems.
-More specifically, we’re going to compare and contrast the MySQL vs the MS SQL server.
+More specifically, we’re going to compare and contrast the MySQL vs MS SQL server.
 By assessing their pros and cons, we’ll address which database server is best suited for large enterprises and SMEs.

 Understanding Big Differences Between MySQL and MS SQL Servers

-As a programmer or web developer, it’s important to understand all of the differences between the two servers.
+As a programmer or web developer, it’s essential to understand all of the differences between the MySQL vs. MS SQL servers.
 That way, you can choose the right type of RDMS for each project.

-Starting with the types of servers they are, the main difference between MS SQL and MySQL is that MS SQL is a commercial source database system and MySQL is an open-source database system.
-Both systems are widely used among enterprise corporations, although the majority is in favor of open-source databases.
+The main difference between MS SQL and MySQL is that MS SQL is a commercial source database system (proprietary), and MySQL is an open-source database system (non-proprietary).
+Both systems are widely used among enterprise corporations, although the majority favor open-source databases.

 As a Microsoft product, the MS SQL server was initially created for the Windows operating system only.
-In 2017, Microsoft opened up its SQL server to support the Linus platform as well as the macOS platform—but only through Docker.
+In 2017, Microsoft opened up its SQL server to support the Linux operating system and Mac OS—but only through Docker.
 Compared to MySQL, this can be quite limiting.

 Supported Program Languages

 The MS SQL server only makes use of a single storage engine developed and provided by Microsoft.
-This means that there is limited flexibility as well as multiple upgrades to achieve any possible improved storage flexibility for programmers and developers.
+By only using a single storage engine, there is limited flexibility and requires multiple upgrades to achieve any possible improved storage flexibility for programmers and developers.

 Query Execution Options

-The ability to bring a query execution to a halt is actually a very important feature.
+The ability to bring a query execution to a halt is a significant feature.
 Only the MS SQL server comes with this feature, allowing programmers and developers to cut a database query execution short—without having to terminate the entire process.
-This is done by using a transactional engine, the MS SQL server can halt a query, which keeps the state of the database consistent.
+Using a transactional engine, the MS SQL server can halt a query, which keeps the state of the database consistent.

-With MySQL, when a query is running, programmers and developers have no means of stopping the process of the SQL execution.
-It’s one of MySQL’s greater disadvantages.
+With MySQL, when a query runs, programmers and developers have no means of stopping the SQL execution process.
+It’s one of MySQL’s more significant disadvantages.

 In an SQL server, other processes cannot manipulate or access the data.
 That means hackers and third-party applications cannot directly access the database or binaries.
 Programmers and developers are required to perform very specific functions to manipulate their databases.

 The MySQL server allows programmers and developers to utilize the server’s binaries to manipulate the data within the databases.
-Because of this, the databases are vulnerable and can be accessed and modified by hackers and other third party applications during run time.
+Because of this, the databases are vulnerable to SQL Injections and can be accessed and modified by hackers and other third-party applications during run time.
 While MySQL is more open to attack, there are ways to protect against SQL Injections.

 The MySQL open-source server offers both a community edition as well as enterprise editions.
-The community edition is, of course, free while the enterprise editions are not.
-Basically, programmers and developers can choose between the Standard, Enterprise, and Cluster GCE.
+The community edition is free while the enterprise editions are not.
+For enterprise options, programmers and developers can choose between the Standard, Enterprise, and Cluster GCE.

 Software Stack Component

 The Microsoft SQL commercial source server offers each of its additions to fit the project-based needs of programmers and developers as well as the number of users.
-As mentioned above, there are several proprietary RDMS that are open-sourced and can be integrated with each of the editions offered.
+As mentioned above, several proprietary RDMS are open-sourced and can integrate with each of the editions offered.

 MySQL, on the other hand, was designed to meet the needs of modern web applications.
 It’s very common for web developers to integrate MySQL with Lamp Stack in addition to the Linux operating system, the Apache web server, and the PHP programming language.
 Of course, the capacity for integration falls on Lamp Stack as its components are interchangeable, allowing multiple programming languages to be used.

-It’s a toss-up between the two database servers as there are a number of combinations of stack component integrations that can be used with several editions of each.
+It’s a toss-up between the two database servers as there are several combinations of stack component integrations that can be used with several editions of each.

 Since the MS SQL server requires licensing, there is a lack of community support.
-This means that if and when programs and developers run into issues, they’ll have to either figure it out on their own or contact the Microsoft Server support.
-This means when you run into problems, you won’t likely find an immediate solution to the problem.
+This means that if programs and developers run into issues, they’ll have to either figure it out on their own or contact the Microsoft Server support.
+This means when you run into problems, you won’t likely find an immediate solution.

-With MySQL being an open-source database system, programmers and developers will most likely be able to find a solution to their problems right away via internet forums and communities.
+With MySQL being an open-source database system, programmers and developers will most likely be able to find a solution to their problems immediately via internet MySQL forums and MySQL communities.
 This is a great advantage because rather than explain the issue to an automated menu or outsourced customer service representative who is unfamiliar with the technology, you can find answers from real people—who have most likely faced the same problem.

 Pricing and Ongoing Costs

-Keep in mind that as a programmer and/or web developer, you’re going to be using your RDMS system all the time.
+Keep in mind that as a programmer or web developer, you’re going to be using your RDMS system all the time.
 Additionally, switching technologies in the future can become complicated.
-Therefore, it’s important to choose wisely.
+Therefore, it’s essential to choose wisely.

-While most scenarios are in favor of the open-source MySQL, there are a few important details that also make it unfavorable—such as security measures, for example.
-Both MySQL and MS SQL servers are very popular among enterprise-level corporations as well as mid-size and small businesses.
+While most scenarios are in favor of the open-source MySQL, there are a few critical details that also make it unfavorable—such as security limitations, for example.
+Both MySQL and MS SQL servers are very popular among enterprise-level corporations and midsize and small businesses.

 Here’s what it comes down to—personal preference, necessity, and the number of users.

 Each edition of both servers come with a ton of different features and capabilities, so you’ll have to choose based on your technological needs, project needs, and personal needs.
 MS SQL seems to be the better-suited choice for enterprise-level businesses needing high security and more robust features.
-For small to midsize businesses using PHP programming language, MySQL will get the job done.
+For small to midsize businesses using PHP or other supporting programming languages, MySQL will get the job done.